nterreri/thesis/report/chapter1.md

 ## Report overview
 This report is structured as follows:

-- Chapter 2 provides more extensive background into the eHNA questionnaire as well as NLP and chatbot open source resources that were explored.
+- Chapter 2 provides more extensive background into the NLP and chatbot open source resources that were explored.
 - Chapter 3 describes the requirements as gathered through the contacts in healthcare and the Macmillan charity available to PEACH.
-- Chapter 4 details the system architecture, design and the current implementation, highlighting its current limits and extensibility.
+- Chapter 4 details the system architecture, design and the implementation, highlighting its current limitations and design.
 - Chapter 5 discusses the benefits of TDD to systems design, how system testing was done as part of development, and the evaluation of the machine learning component of the system.